-As in the current transaction reporting system, a dealer will be able to use an intermediary, i.e., its clearing broker or service bureau, to submit transaction reports to RTRS.
-Also following current policies, interdealer transaction reporting and comparison will be accomplished using one transaction report.
-The MSRB expects those dealers that are not self-clearing to submit inter-dealer trades through their clearing broker as they do today.
-However, these dealers should now ensure that the clearing broker will be able to submit the trade report satisfying both comparison and transaction reporting requirements within 15 minutes of the time of trade.
-Both dealers in this case will have the responsibility to work together to ensure that such trade submissions are timely and accurate.
-Clearing brokers and their correspondents also should discuss at this time how customer trade reporting will be handled for the correspondents.
-It will be possible for either the correspondent to submit directly to the MSRB or for the clearing broker to submit on its behalf.
-Similarly, dealers using service bureaus as intermediaries, either for inter-dealer or customer trade reporting, should talk with the service bureaus at this time to ensure that they will be ready to submit trades within 15 minutes.
+A dealer is able to use an intermediary, i.e., its clearing broker or service bureau, to submit transaction reports to RTRS.
+Dealers using an intermediary should ensure that the clearing broker or service bureau is able to submit the trade report satisfying both comparison and transaction reporting requirements within 15 minutes of the time of trade.
+Both parties in this case have the responsibility to work together to ensure that such trade submissions are timely and accurate.
+Dealers and their intermediaries also should agree regarding how customer trade reporting will be handled for the dealers.
+It is possible for either the dealer to submit directly to the MSRB or for the intermediary to submit on its behalf.